 - 1. Open the GPS SUCTION MOUNT.mcam file, which is included with this tutorial.
+If prompted to save ANGLEBLOCK-MM.mcam choose Don't Save.

 - 2. Press [F9] to hide the gnomon axes.

 - 3. On the View tab, select Material.